-Orthodontics in adulthood may range from simply straightening slightly crowded teeth (to improve the look of the smile and make hygiene easier), to being but one corrective element of a complete smile makeover or full mouth rehabilitation program.
-Here, the aim may be to realign teeth before reconstructions such as veneers, crowns, bridges or dental implants are done to repair a significantly compromised smile.
+Orthodontics in adulthood may range from straightening slightly crowded teeth, to being but one corrective element of a complete smile makeover.
+Teeth can be realigned with orthodontics before a full mouth rehabilitation program.
+Then reconstructions such as veneers, crowns, bridges or dental implants follow, to repair a significantly compromised smile.

 Advances in modern orthodontics have enabled greater flexibility with treatments.
 Patients concerned about the look of conventional braces may now be suited to alternative invisible treatment options.

 Referral To Specialist Orthodontists

 Accurate skeletal and dental diagnosis is key to identifying the correct treatment pathway and a successful orthodontic outcome.
-An appropriate post treatment retention program will also help minimize the likelihood of any treatment relapse (teeth re-crowding).
+An appropriate post treatment retention program will also help minimize the likelihood of treatment relapse (teeth re-crowding).

-Preparing for Orthodontic Treatment
+Preparing for Orthodontic Treatment - Considerations

 If dental problems arise during orthodontics, your treatment plan could be interrupted or delayed.
-Also, it is vital that teeth are not weakened or damaged because of unattended dental problems, poor hygiene or poor dietary choices during orthodontics.
+It is vital teeth are not weakened or damaged because of unattended dental problems, poor oral hygiene or poor dietary choices during orthodontics.

 Before Commencing Orthodontic Treatment

-At Melbourne Dentistry, we recommend a comprehensive dental examination with radiographs (to Bite-Wing standard) prior to orthodontic referral.
+At Melbourne Dentistry, we recommend a comprehensive dental examination with radiographs (to Bite-Wing standard) and full mouth periodontal probing prior to orthodontic referral.
 General dental needs can then be addressed prior to starting orthodontic treatment.

 During Orthodontic Care